sreedevk/dot/README.md

 1. migrate to traefik
 2. TMUX/TERMINAL READS C-i as \<TAB\>
 3. tmux de-sessionizer that uses either mux stop or tmux kill to end sessions
+4. gpg signing keys should be user specific in common modules

 ## Pre Requisites
 ### Install Home Manager CLI